5 BASIC PRINCIPLES OF LOGO DESIGN

-In today’s highly competitive world, your business logo gives you a visual edge over other firms in your specific niche.
-Every good market plan, therefore, considers the creation of strong visual brand identity through tools such as logos.
+In today’s highly competitive world, your brand materials gives you a visual edge over other firms in your specific niche.
+Every good marketing plan, therefore, considers the creation of strong visual brand identity through tools such as a logo.

 A good brand mark or logo enhances significantly business success, especially when making entry into new markets.
 But some business owners mistakenly try to save on the cost of logo design.
 From the business experience the investment in a corporate logo design allows company make money.

-An easy way of making a logo memorable is by designing it from a unique concept.
-Do not go for logo designs that have been overused especially by other key players in your niche.
-Pepsi and Coca-Cola have logos that are very distinct from each other and thus each is memorable to its customers.
-Chanel and Gucci, on the other hand, have logos that are quite similar and it isn’t uncommon for customers to confuse one with the other.
+An easy way of making a corporate logo memorable is by designing it from a unique concept.
+Avoid to use a logo design that have been overused especially by other key players in your niche.
+Pepsi and Coca-Cola have logo that are very distinct from each other and thus each is memorable to its customers.
+Chanel, on the other hand, uses a logo that are quite similar to Gucci and it isn’t uncommon for customers to confuse one with the other.

-Most appealing logos aren’t overly complicated.
+The appealing logo isn’t overly complicated.
 The concept from which your logo is built should be simple and concise.
-The design should be simple enough to give your audience a clean uncluttered sense of what you are all about.
-Think of successful companies with some of the most iconic logos such as Apple, Microsoft and Mercedes.
-Their logos are incredibly simple yet people still recognize and respect the companies behind those simple logos.
+The design of a logo should be simple enough to give your audience a clean uncluttered sense of what you are all about.
+Think of successful companies with some of the most iconic logo such as Apple, Microsoft and Mercedes.
+Their logo are incredibly simple yet people still recognize and respect the companies behind those simple logo.

 When working with people, emotions always have relevance to their behaviour and interaction.
 Colours have the unique ability to evoke emotions thus a clever use of colours when designing a logo will definitely promote business in the appropriate market group.

-You probably will have your logo printed on a wide range of surfaces.
+You probably will have a company logo printed on a wide range of surfaces.
 The surface may be a small paper sticker or a large roadside billboard among many others.
-The details of your logo must always be visible irrespective of the surface used.
+The details of a logo must always be visible irrespective of the surface used.
 If, for instance, you have a complicated logo that isn’t visible on a small stamp, then it’d be prudent to redesign the logo.

-Good logos are also scalable.
+A good logo is also scalable.
 This means that the logo maintains its proportion whether it’s on a pen, t-shirt, mug or any other promotional merchandise for that matter.
-Remember also that the digital world is so diverse currently, so your logo will be viewed across different devices including mobile phones, tablets, iPads, PCs etc.
+Remember also that the digital world is so diverse currently, so a logo of your business will be viewed across different devices including mobile phones, tablets, iPads, PCs etc.

 It’s ill-advised to redesign a logo after every short while.
 Doing so often confuses customers and leaves most of them directionless with regards to your brand.
 The logo design you choose should withstand the test of time and shouldn’t become outdated after a certain trend passes.
 Working with a skilled logo designer will help you create a logo that will never become obsolete.
-The scallop shell logo has been used by Shell Oil Company since 1904 and it’s never gone out of style.
+You can choose F5 Studio experienced logo designers who has already assisted dozens businesses grow.

 Companies should try to create brand pictures that are visually striking and appealing to their targeted customers.
 A logo is one of the vital elements of this brand picture.
 Therefore, an excellent logo is a priceless asset.
 It is therefore important to streamline every logo design project to ensure that the final logo delivered is as compelling as it is formidable.